payjoin/research-docs/random-beacon-peer-selection.md

 If you only see a single tx, you can infer alot about the surrounding tx graph.
 How many utxos are participating in the protocol over all.
 If you and advesary what you want to constuct a graph that makes your coin's lucky.
 Then you need enoug coins that you can dilute the honest subset, and the top set of coins is yours.

 Gaps between the hash values may allow chain observers to analyze and estimate the cadidate size of the UTXO set.

 Inherited luck makes sybil attacks more unlikely as an attacker cannot bias a random beacon.

 The ability to link transactions over time can still break / reduce anonymity.

-The notion of anonymity set should quantify the number of counterfactual paths from from the origin cluster to some sink cluster -- not just the number of quivalent outputs in just a single CoinJoin tx.
+**The notion of anonymity set should quantify the number of counterfactual paths from from the origin cluster to some sink cluster -- not just the number of quivalent outputs in just a single CoinJoin tx.**

+## Expander Graphs

 TODO: How this relates to expander graphs.

+## Random Asyclic Graphs

+Graphs with no closed cycles, directed edges.
+Random graphs is a model network of a given number of verticies which some features are fixed but others are placed at random.

+Degree sequence: Each vertex as K incoming and outgoing edges.
+This paper constructs such graphs within reasonable computational bounds.
+We pair out-stubs (pending outgoing edges) with in-stubs.
+The matching must respect some ordering.
+Out-stubs must match on a neighboors in-stub.

+i.e for all verticies match an outgoing stub with a in going stub at random.
+Which runs in propotial to the number of edges.

+This can be analyzed as a case of preferential attachment style network (albert-barbasi) -- i.e perferencial attachment is it self a random acyclic graph when degree ordering is fixed.